zk182/cinema/README.md

 docker compose up
 ```

+Make sure to have this [keyfile](./keyfile) at root
+with permissions to read

 In case you have any problems connecting to the mongodb replica set,
 like resolving `host.docker.internal`, add
 `127.0.0.1 host.docker.internal`